- About Us

 Current vacancies can be viewed on the WA Government Job Board - www.jobs.wa.gov.au - under 'Ombudsman Western Australia'.
 For more information about a particular position please contact the person nominated in the advertisement.

-The WA Ombudsman is committed to the principles of equity and diversity in the workplace and encourages applications from Indigenous Australians, young people, people with disabilities and people from culturally diverse backgrounds.
+The WA Ombudsman is committed to the principles of equity and diversity in the workplace and encourages applications from Aboriginal Australians, young people, people with disabilities and people from culturally diverse backgrounds.

 We are also committed to assisting employees to balance their work and personal/family lives.
 We offer a flexible work place, where staff have access to flexi-time, working from home and part-time working arrangements.